Sudoku code: Decoding with belief propagation

 Tanner graph of a $9 \times 9$ Sudoku. $S_n$ denotes the entries of the Sudoku in row-scan order. $C_m$ denotes the constraint functions: $m=1, \ldots ,9$ associated with rows, $m=10, \ldots ,18$ associated with columns and $m=18, \ldots ,27$ associated with the $3 \times 3$ sub-grids of the Sudoku.

 There are several possible decoding methods for sudoku codes.
 Some algorithms are very specific developments for Sudoku codes.
 Several methods are described in sudoku solving algorithms.
 Another efficient method is with dancing links.

 Decoding methods like belief propagation are also used for low-density parity-check codes are of special interest.
 Performance analysis of these methods on sudoku codes can help to understand decoding problems for low-density parity-check codes better.

 By modeling sudoku codes as a probabilistic graphical model belief propagation can be used for Sudoku codes.
-Belief propagation on the tanner graph or factor graph to decode Sudoku codes is discussed in by Sayir. and Moon This method is originally designed for low-density parity-check codes.
+Belief propagation on the tanner graph or factor graph to decode Sudoku codes is discussed by Sayir and Moon.
+This method is originally designed for low-density parity-check codes.
 Due to its generality belief propagation works not only with the classical $9 \times 9$ Sudoku but with a variety of those.
 LDPC decoding is a common use-case for belief propagation, with slight modifications this approach can be used for solving Sudoku codes.